Master Your Mind - Eating Well for Success

 The C word

 Don’t be scared of carbohydrates.
-Complex carbohydrates such as brown rice and wholegrain bread are very important, as they keep your blood sugar-level stable, are great for mood and contain essential minerals.
+Complex carbohydrates such as brown rice and wholegrain bread are very important, as they keep your blood sugar-level stable, are great for mood, can keep your mental clarity and focus on a level plane and contain essential minerals.
 Eliminating a whole food group means you run the risk of being deficient in minerals.
 You don’t need to eat huge quantities buy you definitely do need to include them!

 Take your time